Accessing a Neptune graph with Gremlin - Amazon Neptune

 Before you begin, you must have the following:

 • A Neptune DB instance.
-For information about creating a Neptune DB instance, see Creating a new Neptune DB cluster.
+For information about creating a Neptune DB instance, see Creating an Amazon Neptune cluster.

 • An Amazon EC2 instance in the same virtual private cloud (VPC) as your Neptune DB instance.